RafalKucharskiPK/PhD-seminar/method.md

 2. **Experimental design** — how you test it,
 3. **Evaluation** — what evidence you obtain.

-Students should learn to write them separately.
+You should learn to write them separately.